Overview

 Click Length

 The maximum length of a click is set such that click clips are limited to a maximum number of samples.
+Set this so that it is at least greater than the length of a typical click for your species of interest + the separation between hydrophones + the presample + the postsample.

 When a clip is created, a number of extra samples are added to the clip before the first and last samples to rise above threshold and after the last sample to be above threshold (pre sample and post sample in the dialog).
+Set this to about half the length of a typical click for your species of interest.

 Delays